 We have teamed up with renowned biomechanics researcher, Dr. Benno Nigg of the Human Performance Lab (University of Calgary) to complete proof of principle studies on the SurroGait Rx™ device.
 This study is investigating the impact of the device on gait and balance in patients with peripheral neuropathy.

-For all these studies, as results become available, we will be posting them to this section of the website.
+For all these studies, as results become available, we will be posting them here.
 These results will also be published in our quarterly newsletter, so we strongly encourage you to sign up here.